vestrel00/contacts-android/docs/sim/insert-sim-contacts.md

 val firstInsertSuccessful = insertResult.isSuccessful(newContact1)
 ```

-> The `IccProvider` does not yet return the row ID os newly inserted contacts.
+> ℹ️ The `IccProvider` does not yet return the row ID os newly inserted contacts.
 Look at the "TODO"
 > at line 259 of Android's [IccProvider](https://android.googlesource.com/platform/frameworks/opt/telephony/+/51302ef/src/java/com/android/internal/telephony/IccProvider.java#259).
 > Therefore, this library's insert API is does not yet support getting the new rows from the result.